tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. image:: states.svg
     :align: center

-Altogether, migration is performed as follows:
+Migration is performed as follows:

 1. At the destination replica set, a new bucket is created and assigned the RECEIVING state, the data copying starts, and the bucket rejects all requests.
-2. The source bucket at the source replica set is assigned the SENDING state, and the bucket continues to process read requests.
+2. The source bucket in the source replica set is assigned the SENDING state, and the bucket continues to process read requests.
-3. Once the data is copied, the bucket on the source replica set is marked SENT and it starts rejecting all requests.
+3. Once the data is copied, the bucket on the source replica set is assigned the SENT and it starts rejecting all requests.
-4. The bucket on the destination replica set goes into the ACTIVE state and starts accepting all requests.
+4. The bucket on the destination replica set is assigned the ACTIVE state and starts accepting all requests.

 .. _vshard-bucket-space: